Tonsil Stones: Symptoms, Causes & How to Get Rid of Them

 Main symptoms

-Tonsil stones are small white or yellow lumps that may appear embedded in the tonsils.
-Other symptoms associated with tonsil stones include:
+Tonsil stones are small white or yellow masses that get trapped in grooves in your tonsils.

 When the above symptoms are present, it is important to see an ear, nose, and throat specialist (otolaryngologist), or a dentist, in order to determine the best treatment approach.